Analysis of current manipulation of sports competitions

 Australian model

-In the informal network of national platforms against manipulation of sports competitions, the Group of Copenhagen, it has been agreed that efforts will be made to draw up national situation pictures in the same way at the international level, in accordance with the so-called Australian model.
-The model is based on the situation picture used by the Australian Criminal Intelligence Commission and the situation picture method developed by the Canadian Mounted Police.
-The situation picture scores the risk factors that threaten sports, including international and illegal betting, international sports connections, the ability of sports to recognise threats to integrity and the commercial exploitation of sports for criminal activities.
+In the informal network of national platforms against manipulation of sports competitions, the Group of Copenhagen, it has been agreed that efforts will be made to draw up national risk assessments in the same way at the international level, in accordance with the so-called Australian model.
+The model is based on the risk assessment used by the Australian Criminal Intelligence Commission and the risk assessment method developed by the Canadian Mounted Police.
+The risk assessment scores the risk factors that threaten sports, including international and illegal betting, international sports connections, the ability of sports to recognise threats to integrity and the commercial exploitation of sports for criminal activities.

 Conclusions